bugzmanov/cleancode-critique/src/chapter_34.md

 12/29/2024 Update:

 I've recently read about ["Stroustrup's Rule"](https://buttondown.com/hillelwayne/archive/stroustrops-rule/).
-In short it sounds like: **"Beginners need explicit syntax, experts want terse syntax."**
+The short version sounds like: **"Beginners need explicit syntax, experts want terse syntax."**

 > I see this as a special case of mental model development: when a feature is new to you, you don't have an internal mental model so need all of the explicit information you can get.
 Once you're familiar with it, explicit syntax is visual clutter and hinders how quickly you can parse out information.
 >